 Fees for MBA start from around 3- 4 lakhs and increase as per the institute’s brand name.
 As against that, CIMA qualification costs you around 1 to 1.8 lakhs, which is much lesser than the MBA course.

 The syllabus of CIMA a perfect blend of CA, MBA and CWA courses.
 As a CIMA member, your role is not limited to finance only.
-You get knowledge of strategic management, project management, organizational behaviour which is typically taught in a MBA course.
-Also, you learn cost accounting, budgeting, etc., which forms basis of the CWA course.
-Also, you get finance, accounting and taxation skills which is the core element of the CA course.
+You get knowledge of strategic management, project management, organizational behaviour which is typically taught in an MBA course.
+Also, you learn cost accounting, budgeting, etc., which forms the basis of the CWA course.
+Also, you get finance, accounting and taxation skills which are the core element of the CA course.

 - Earn While You Learn

 Unlike the MBA course, wherein you’ve to dedicate your time completely in pursuing the course, you can work professionally while undergoing the CIMA course.
 Resultantly, you come out as an experienced candidate, and can also recover the investment amount in CIMA.

 CIMA members get highly paid with salaries averaging to around 12 lakhs per annum.
 With so many exciting opportunities offered on a platter, many finance professionals are getting themselves certified from CIMA.